SeanLeng1/CrossWordBench/README.md

 ### Evaluation

+You can find our evaluation results on [Huggingface](https://huggingface.co/datasets/HINT-lab/CrossWordBench-Results).

 ---
 #### Supported Models
 Currently, we support only API-based models and models that can be deployed online using **vLLM**, in order to maintain a unified inference interface.